-- 9.2.2 All eligible unit and certificate surrenders must be made before the reporting deadline for the reporting year and attributed to a single entity with a commitment (either the participant or a subsidiary corporation, on behalf of which the participant has given all consents for the purposes of the CERT report). - 9.2.3 Eligible units and certificate surrenders by a third party on behalf of the participant may be accepted where this arrangement is clearly stated in the comments section of the relevant registry. - 9.2.4 For the purposes of section 9.2.2 and 9.2.3, and for each entity seeking to include eligible units and certificates in their progress against a commitment, this must include as a minimum: - a) The transaction IDs from the relevant registry - b) The volume of units or certificates surrendered - c) The reason (included in the registry) - d) Allocation to the participant's nominated emissions scope (except for LGCs), and - e) Nominated person details (LGCs only). - 9.2.5 Eligible units surrendered in registries other than the ANREU or REC Registry may be accepted where the information is provided to the CER, and there is sufficient public information to confirm who made the surrender, as well as the volume and purpose. - 9.2.6 The CER will allocate each eligible cancellation or to the nominated entity making a commitment or commitments as outlined in the participant's report for that year. - 9.2.7 ACCUs issued for an ERF project at a relevant facility that reduced reportable scope 1 or scope 2 emissions within a participant's reporting boundary must be reported to the CER. - 9.2.8 Participants must provide the exemption certificate ID for each EITE facility that received EITE exemption certificates.40
+- 9.2.2 All eligible unit and certificate surrenders must be made before the reporting deadline for the reporting year.
+They must also be attributed to a specific year57 for a single entity with a commitment (either the participant or a subsidiary corporation, on behalf of which the participant has given all consents for the purposes of the CERT report). - 9.2.3 Eligible units and certificate surrenders by a third party on behalf of the participant may be accepted where this arrangement is clearly stated in the comments section of the relevant registry. - 9.2.4 Each entity seeking to include eligible units and certificates in their CERT report must, as a minimum, provide for each eligible unit and certificate: - a) the transaction IDs from the relevant registry - b) the volume of units or certificates surrendered - c) the year towards which the units or certificates are counted - d) allocation to the participant's nominated emissions scope (except for LGCs).58 - 9.2.5 Eligible units surrendered in registries other than the ANREU or REC Registry may be accepted where the information is provided to the CER, and there is sufficient public information to confirm the volume, purpose and beneficiary of the surrender. - 9.2.6 The CER will allocate each eligible surrender to the nominated entity making a commitment or commitments as outlined in the participant's report for that year. - 9.2.7 ACCUs issued for an ERF project at a relevant facility that reduced reportable scope 1 or scope 2 emissions within a participant's reporting boundary must be reported to the CER. - 9.2.8 Participants must provide the exemption certificate ID for each EITE facility that received EITE exemption certificates.59